1:18 Jaguar C-Type #18 24h Le Mans Winner 1953 Rolt/Hamilton #1006/1500 CMC M-195 - pre-owned

 Notice

-The 1953 24 Hours of France winning car, the triumphant winner.
-The Jaguar racing team presented the victory to HM Queen Elizabeth, who had been enthroned that year, and the car was left to rot on the Jaguar factory grounds, inexplicably.
-CMC commemorates the 1953 triumph with this C-Type and is offering this winning car, number 18, as a 1:18 scale model.
+The 1953 24 Hours of France winning car, the triumphator.
+The Jaguar racing team dedicated the victory to the newly enthroned HM Queen Elizabeth that year; the car inexplicably rotted away on the Jaguar factory grounds.
+With this C-Type, CMC once again commemorates the triumph of 1953 and will offer you this winning car with #18 as a 1:18 scale model.

-After a surprisingly convincing victory for the C-Type in 1951 and a disastrous failure for the team a year later, extensive preparations for Le Mans 1953 were meticulously carried out.
+After a surprisingly clear victory for the C-Type in 1951 and a disastrous team failure a year later, the extensive preparations for Le Mans 1953 were meticulously carried out.
 Jaguar Cars Ltd. sent a total of four vehicles to France.
-The reward for the invested effort: game, set, and match.
-On June 14, 1953, at 4:00 p.m., the Jaguar boys reached the finish line – all of the C-Types entered crossed the finish line, with their first, second, fourth, and ninth places.
+The reward for the invested work: game, set, and match.
+On June 14, 1953, at 4:00 PM, the Jaguar boys reached their goal – all deployed C-Types crossed the finish line, securing first, second, fourth, and ninth places.

-Winner of the 24H of France, Tony Rolt / Duncan Hamilton #18 , Jaguar Racing Team
+Winner of the 24H France, Tony Rolt / Duncan Hamilton #18 , Jaguar Racing Team

-The endurance classic was Jaguar's primary goal from the beginning, as they were aware of the marketing impact of a Le Mans victory.
-Accordingly, Jaguar focused on high reliability and good handling during the development of the C-Type.
+The endurance classic was Jaguar's main goal from the beginning, as they were aware of the marketing impact of a success at Le Mans.
+Accordingly, Jaguar focused on high reliability and good handling characteristics in the development of the C-Type.
 Jaguar balanced the aerodynamics for high top speeds.
-Chief engineer Bill Heynes did a great job.
-The chassis was redesigned as a tubular space frame.
-Jaguar mounted a thin aluminum body with a single door for the driver on top.
-The design was conceived by the gifted engineer Malcolm Sayer, who just a few years earlier had been designing aircraft for the British Royal Air Force.
+Chief engineer Bill Heynes did an excellent job.
+The chassis was newly developed as a spaceframe.
+Over this, Jaguar pulled a thin aluminum body with only one door for the driver.
+The design was created by the gifted engineer Malcolm Sayer, who a few years earlier had designed aircraft for the English Royal Air Force.

-The cockpit was protected only by a small racing windshield.
-The space inside can only be described as cramped due to the bracing of the tubular space frame.
-However, the Jaguar drivers found all the necessary instruments in the cockpit of the C-Type, including spare spark plugs and tools for repairs during the race.
-After the factory team's total retirement in 1952, four C-Types were completely rebuilt for the following season: The reworked engines received three Weber 40DCO3 twin carburettors, the body was now made of very thin aluminum sheet, and the rubber fuel tank was derived from aircraft construction.
-Jaguar used the newly developed Dunlop disc brakes and a servo amplifier for brake pressure assistance for the first time.
-For improved roadholding at Le Mans, the rear axle received additional support, and the front axle a stronger anti-roll bar.
+The cockpit was only protected by a small racing screen.
+The space inside, due to the struts of the spaceframe, could only be described as cramped.
+Yet, the Jaguar drivers found all the necessary instruments in the C-Type's cockpit, and even spare spark plugs and tools for repairs during the race event.
+After the complete failure of the factory team in 1952, four C-Types were completely rebuilt for the upcoming season: the revised engines received three Weber 40DCO3 twin carburetors, the body was now made of very thin aluminum sheet, and the rubber fuel tank came from aircraft construction.
+Jaguar used the newly developed Dunlop disc brakes and a servo booster for brake pressure assistance for the first time.
+For improved road holding at Le Mans, the rear axle received additional support and the front axle a stronger anti-roll bar.
 The effort paid off at the end of the race.
-The Jaguar boys won and also finished second, fourth, and ninth.
+The Jaguar boys won and also took second, fourth, and ninth places.
 William Lyons dedicated this triumphant march to the newly enthroned Queen Elizabeth.
-Her Majesty returned the favor in her own way and knighted the Jaguar boss in the spring of 1956.
+Her Majesty reciprocated in her own way, knighting the Jaguar boss in the spring of 1956.

-- True-to-original replica of the six-cylinder in-line engine with all add-on units and complete wiring/cabling
+- Authentic replica of the six-cylinder in-line engine with all ancillary units and complete pipe routing/wiring

-- Wishbone front axle with oil-pressure shock absorbers made of metal
+- Double wishbone front axle with hydraulic shock absorbers made of metal

 - Torsion bar suspension in longitudinal arrangement

-- Rigid rear axle with trailing arms and oil-pressure shock absorbers made of metal
+- Rigid rear axle with trailing arms and hydraulic shock absorbers made of metal

 - Torsion bar suspension in transverse arrangement